 Comparison shopping is essential if you want to be sure that you are buying your policy at a competitive rate.
 However, the process can sometimes be time-consuming and frustrating.
 If you choose to work with an independent agent in the Trusted Choice® network, however, the process will be much simpler.
 Your agent can answer your insurance-related questions, help you determine your coverage needs, and provide you with a variety of policies and quotes that you can compare together.

 Trusted Choice agents have offices in several locations throughout Alaska and are available to help you with all of your insurance needs.
-Contact an agent near you for more information and you can start comparing a selection of boat insurance quotes today.
+Contant an independent insurance agent near you for more information and you can start comparing a selection of boat insurance quotes today.